eemanuel/kilimo_test/README.md

 $  psql postgres
 ```

-then execute the following commands:
+Then execute the following commands:

 ```sh
 # CREATE USER user_kilimo WITH PASSWORD 'kilimo';